 This rate recovers the net operating cost of water supply.
 It is assessed as a number of cents in the dollar of capital value on every separately rated property to which water is supplied through the on-demand water reticulation system.
 The half charge is assessed on rating units which are serviceable, i.e. situated within 100 metres of any part of the on-demand water reticulation system, but which are not connected to that system.

 This rate recovers the net operating cost of water supplied through restricted water supply systems.
-A Restricted Water Supply Targeted Rate is assessed on every rating unit receiving the standard level of service as defined by the city Water and Waste unit manager.
-Where a rating unit receives multiple levels of service, they will be assessed multiple Restricted Water Supply Targeted Rates.
+A Restricted Water Supply Targeted Rate is assessed on every rating unit receiving the standard level of service as defined by the City Water and Waste Unit Manager.
+Where a rating unit receives multiple levels of service, it will be assessed multiple Restricted Water Supply Targeted Rates.

 The purpose of this rate is to recover the net operating cost of waterways and land drainage.
 It is assessed as a number of cents in the dollar of capital value on every separately rated property which is within the serviced area.